mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 along with the reference image generated above.

 For this, let's first change the current color value: the parameter map enables such changes without having to reload the scene.
-The call to the ``update()`` method at the end is mandatory to inform changed scene objects that they should refresh their internal state.
+The call to the :py:meth:`~mitsuba.python.util.ParameterMap.update()` method at the end is mandatory to inform changed scene objects that they should refresh their internal state.

 .. code-block:: python

-    # Change the parameter to something else
+    # Change the left wall into a bright white surface
     params['red.reflectance.value'] = [.9, .9, .9]
     params.update()